 Voices of Colour is a platform for artists from diverse and marginalised communities.
-They create an environment where young people who identify themselves as people of colour or as First Nations people can share their stories through performance and art, spilling their reality onto the microphone and altering mindsets and perspectives.
+Young First Nations people or people of colour share their stories through performance and art, spilling their reality onto the microphone, altering mindsets and perspectives.

 -